HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 Since the array is constant, `"Hello"[0] = 'A';` is a compilation error.

+String literals exist for the entire duration of the program, so if you were to create a reference to its element, it would never [dangle](./16_references.md#dangling-references): `const char &elem = "blah"[0];`.

 ### Initializing arrays with string literals

 Normally you can't initialize one array with another, but string literals and `char` arrays are a special case: